fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Now we send some data and then delete the entire namespace by mistake.
-As expected, all persistent volumes are still there after the namespace deletion, and their status changed to "Released".
+As expected, all persistent volumes are still there after the namespace deletion, and their status changed to `Released`.
 Note that OpenShift also retains some useful information that is needed when reattaching them (capacity, claim, storage class).

 ```sh